dnknth/ldap-ui/README.md

 `pnpm build` assembles the frontend in `backend/ldap_ui/statics`.

-Review the configuration in [settings.py](settings.py); it is short and mostly self-explanatory (also see notes below).
-Most settings can be overridden by environment variables or settings in a `.env` file.
+Review the configuration in [settings.py](settings.py); it is short and mostly self-explanatory (also see the notes below).

 Run the backend locally: